The Cost of Travel in Mexico: A 2023 Budget Breakdown

 Unfortunately, trains don’t really exist in Mexico, with a couple of exceptions.
 Something that’s been on my Mexico wishlist for a while now is the Copper Canyon Railway, which runs through Mexico’s Copper Canyon and takes around 16 hours.
 There’s also a train that runs between Guadalajara and Tequila, which is known as the Tequila Express.
 Aside from those two journeys, though, you won’t be riding the rails while you’re in Mexico.

-Once you’re on the ground, taxis are prevalent and Uber is available within several major destinations, like Mexico City, Cancun, Guanajuato, Tijuana, and Puerto Vallarta.
-There’s also the Cabify app, which works similar to Uber, to check out, too.
-If you take regular cabs, you can expect to pay around M$20 to M$25 per km — as with basically every country in the world, expect to have a struggle to find a taxi driver that’s using their meter!
+Once you’re on the ground, taxis are prevalent and Uber is available in several major destinations, like Mexico City, Cancun, Guanajuato, Tijuana, and Puerto Vallarta.
+There’s also the Cabify app, which works the same way as Uber.
+If you take regular cabs, you can expect to pay anywhere from M$10 to M$50 per km depending on where you are in Mexico: as with basically every country in the world, expect to have a struggle to find a taxi driver that’s using their meter!

 Here are some typical overland transportation costs you’ll come up against while you’re travelling in Mexico: